 Mark S. Hillier, son of Fred Hillier, is associate professor of quantitative methods at the Michael G. Foster School of Business at the University of Washington.
 Dr. Hillier received his BS in engineering (plus a concentration in computer science) from Swarthmore College.
 He then received his MS with distinction in operations research and PhD in industrial engineering and engineering management from Stanford University.
 As an undergraduate, he won the McCabe Award for ranking first in his engineering class, won election to Phi Beta Kappa based on his work in mathematics, set school records on the men's swim team, and was awarded two national fellowships (National Science Foundation and Tau Beta Pi) for graduate study.
 During that time, he also developed a comprehensive software tutorial package, OR Courseware, for the Hillier-Lieberman textbook, Introduction to Operations Research.
 As a graduate student, he taught a PhD-level seminar in operations management at Stanford and won a national prize for work based on his PhD dissertation.
 At the University of Washington, he currently teaches courses in management science and spreadsheet modeling.
-He has won several MBA teaching awards for the core course in management science and his elective course in spreadsheet modeling, as well as a university wide teaching award for his work in teaching undergraduate classes in operations management.
-He was chosen by MBA students in 2007 as the winner of the prestigious PACCAR award for Teacher of the Year (reputed to provide the largest monetary award for MBA teaching in the nation).
+He has won over twenty MBA teaching awards for the core course in management science and his elective course in spreadsheet modeling, as well as a universitywide teaching award for his work in teaching undergraduate classes in operations management.
+He was chosen by MBA students in both 2007 and 2013 as the winner of the prestigious PACCAR award for Teacher of the Year (reputed to provide the largest monetary award for MBA teaching in the nation).
+He won the Ron Crocket Award for Innovation in Education in 2014.
 He also has been awarded an appointment to the Evert McCabe Endowed Faculty Fellowship.
 His research interests include issues in component commonality, inventory, manufacturing, and the design of production systems.
 A paper by Dr. Hillier on component commonality won an award for best paper of 2000-2001 in IIE Transactions.
-He currently is principal investigator on a grant from the Bill and Melinda Gates Foundation to lead student research projects that apply spreadsheet modeling to various issues in global health being studied by the foundation.
+He also has been serving as principal investigator on a grant from the Bill and Melinda Gates Foundation to lead student research projects that apply spreadsheet modeling to various issues in global health being studied by the foundation.